brownkat6/Adversarial-Reasoning/README.md

 # Adversarial-Reasoning
-A new algorithm that formulates jailbreaking as reasoning problem.
+A new algorithm that formulates jailbreaking as a reasoning problem.